Steak: Sauces and condiments

 Commercially produced bottled sauces for steak and pre-mixed spices are also popular.
 In 2012 in the U.S., A1 Steak Sauce had slightly over 50% of the market share for all meat sauce products, and was the category leader.
 Montreal steak seasoning is a spice mix used to flavor steak and grilled meats that was based on the pickling dry-rub mix used in preparing Montreal smoked meat.

 Cultural significance

-Steak and other meat products can be frozen and exported, but before the invention of commercial refrigeration, transporting meat over long distances was impossible.
-Communities had to rely on what was locally available, which determined the forms and tradition of meat consumption.
 Hunter-gathering peoples cut steaks from local indigenous animals.
 For example, Sami cuisine relies partly on the meat of the reindeer; the Inuit diet uses locally caught sea-mammal meat from whales; Indigenous Australians ate kangaroo; and indigenous North American food included bison steak.
-In the Middle East, meat recipes from medieval times onwards simply state "meat" without specifying the kind or cut; "apart from an occasional gazelle, kid or camel", only lamb and mutton were eaten because cattle were seldom bred.

 In contemporary Argentina, where steak consumption is very high, steak is a significant part of the national cuisine and the asado has the status of a national dish.
-Advice on butchery and recipes for American black bear steak and chops is provided by New Jersey (US) government.